ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 (91a9c12a7c80700a31ddcfa7fce63e44) A rotating device id unique i
 ```

-> Note: To get more information about how to use Interactive Kconfig interfaces go to [Kconfig docummentation](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/build/kconfig/menuconfig.html).
+> Note: To get more information about how to use Interactive Kconfig interfaces navigate to [Kconfig docummentation](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/build/kconfig/menuconfig.html).

 <hr>
 <a name="Programming factory data"></a>